 During my undergraduate program at University of Virgina’s School of Architecture, I became fascinated with theatrical lighting.
-I took several courses on theatrical lighting design with professor Lee Kennedy at the School of Drama.
-Most of the theatrical lighting technologies were quite advanced and basically unheard of in architectural applications at that time.
+I took several courses on theatrical lighting design with professor Lee Kennedy at UVa’s School of Drama.
+Most of the theatrical lighting technologies at the time were quite advanced and basically unheard of in architectural design.
 Lee’s enthusiasm for the art and science of lighting opened my eyes to a mix of technologies that I realized would clearly impact the world of architectural design.

 When I attended Harvard University’s Graduate School of Design, I continued to explore advanced concepts in architectural lighting, fusing technologies from the theatrical world into the architectural world.
 Instead of the typical final thesis in which I would design a fantasy building, I opted to explore advanced lighting technologies and how they would impact the future of architecture.
-Michelle Addington, who is now a tenured professor at Yale’s School of Architecture, was my thesis adviser (and her perspective on the intersection between advanced tech and progressive design concepts was simply amazing – Michelle is really who drove me into the future).
+Michelle Addington, who is now dean of The University of Texas at Austin School of Architecture, was my thesis adviser (and her perspective on the intersection between advanced tech and progressive design concepts was simply amazing – Michelle is really who drove me into the future).

-You need to understand how limited architectural lighting was at that time.
+You need to understand how limited architectural lighting controls were at that time.
 To set the historical context a bit: My top-of-the-line PC in 1998 ran Windows NT on a 800mhz processor with 128mb of RAM (that’s 128 megabytes…NOT gigabytes!)
 Digital cameras were expensive, poor-quality novelties (so I had to shoot on Kodachrome and scan the slides).
 Steve Jobs just released the original iMac, which made a big splash by ditching the 3.5″ floppy disk drive, but promised to make it easier for average folks to connect to the internet…by modem, of course!
 The World Wide Web was only about 5 years old at this point and in the midst of the infamous dot-com bubble, but early sites like Amazon.com or Outpost.com clearly showed the immense promise of e-commerce.
-Architectural lighting had only very limited, strictly proprietary control systems, all based on turning lighting on or off, or somewhere in between.
+Architectural lighting had only very limited, strictly proprietary control systems, all based on turning individual dimmers on or off, or somewhere in between.

 Part II: A confluence of technologies…